 How do food allowances work?
 Food budgets are given to each house weekly.
 You will learn more about this at orientation on your first day of class.

 How much personal money should we bring?
-The G42 community often spends time in the village getting tapas, going to the beach by bus, and traveling Europe.
+You will have the option to spend time in the village getting tapas or a glass of wine, going to the beach or flea market, and traveling throughout Spain and/or Europe.
 Personal spending depends on the desires of each intern.
-Some idea of extra spending costs in Spain are: coffee is 1-2 euro, tapas between 3-10 euro.
-A great bottle of wine starts at 2.50 euro and goes up (amazing!).
+A few examples of extra spending costs in Spain are: Coffee: 1-2 euro, Tapas: 3-10 euro, A good bottle of wine starts at 2.50 euro and goes up (amazing!).
 Flights within Europe can be between 10-200 euro.
-Buses and transportation locally are between 1-15 euro.
+Local buses and transportation are between 1-15 euro.

 What do interns bring to class?
-Bible, coffee thermal with a top, and journal.
+Bible, coffee mug with a sealable top, and journal.
 Many interns bring their phones to record the teachings.

 Should I get an international cell phone plan?
 Interns usually use Airplane mode and WiFi during their entire time in Mijas.

 WHAT TO BRING: PACKING LIST